The Open Standards Board works with the Cabinet Office and is accountable for transparent selection and implementation of open standards.

 Current members are:

-- Liam Maxwell, National Technology Advisor, Department for Culture Media and Sport (Chair)
+- Liam Maxwell, National Technology Advisor, Department for Digital, Culture Media and Sport (Chair)

 - Nick Harrison, Director of Service Design and Assurance, Government Digital Service (Deputy Chair)

 - Adrian Hepworth, Chief Architect UK&I, Worldline Global